jonnonz1/nz-statute-book/acts/public/1996/hazardous-substances-and-new-organisms-act-1996.md

 (1) For the purposes of section 30(c) and sections 47 to 49, emergency means— (a) an event involving the release of a new organism for which a national pest management plan has been approved under section 66 of the Biosecurity Act 1993; or
-  (b) a state of emergency declared under the Civil Defence Emergency Management Act 2002; or (c) an emergency as defined in section 2 of the Fire Service Act 1975; or (d) an emergency declared under Part 9; or
+  (b) a state of emergency declared under the Civil Defence Emergency Management Act 2002; or (c) an emergency as defined in section 6 of the Fire and Emergency New Zealand Act 2017; or (d) an emergency declared under Part 9; or
   (e) a marine oil spill emergency under the Maritime Transport Act 1994.
 (2) Sections 47 and 48 apply to every foreseeable emergency where the importation, release, or use of the hazardous substance or new organism in that emergency is also foreseeable.